gengjia0214/AIRoti/dataset.md

 the fertilized rotifer and un-fertilized rotifer ([Fig. 1](#fig1)).

 Egg-carrying (fertilized) rotifer and non-egg-carrying (unfertilized) rotifer can be easily recognized with human eyes.
-However, it becomes tedious and inefficient when hundreds of rotifers under the microscope need to be recognized.
+However, it becomes tedious and inefficient when hundreds of rotifers under the microscope need to be recognized and counted.
 For commercial scale fish farm where many different batches of rotifer culture are maintained at the same time, a live feed specialist could spend hours just in counting the rotifer samples.